Cacti/documentation/Command-Line-Scripts.md

 ## Add Graph Permissions

 This script is used to specify special graph permissions to users.
-The list of parameters is displyed as usual when calling the script with the parameter `--help`
+The list of parameters is displayed as usual when calling the script with the parameter `--help`

 ```console